 Recover Permanently Deleted OBS Recordings Using Data Recovery Software

 There are numerous tools that can recover deleted video files.
-These software ranges from overly simple to complex.
+This software ranges from overly simple to complex.
 One such app is Disk Drill Data Recovery, a tool that we have used for quite a while and has an incredibly high success rate with video recovery.
-You can study our Disk Drill’s review yourself and determine whether you want to use it to recover your permanently deleted files.

 Let’s take a look at how you can recover deleted OBS files in Windows:

 - Download Disk Drill and install it.
 Choose a different partition or disk for installing Disk Drill than the one that faced data loss to avoid overwriting.

 - Launch Disk Drill and click on the “Search for lost data” button.
 It can be found next to the hard drive from which you want to recover permanently deleted OBS recordings.

 - Select the video files you would like to recover from the list of results.
 You will have the option to filter the scan using several filters.

 - Press the “Recover” button to get started with the recovery process.

 FLV is the default option of recording format as it is more resistant to crashes.
 MP4 files need to be closed out to work correctly.
 If something goes wrong and the MP4 file is not properly closed out, you lose every frame of that file, and there’s an excellent chance it will become completely unrecoverable.
 While the MP4 file may be corrupted and unrecoverable in case of a crash, the FLV does not need to be closed out to be usable.